Our Students Work in Five Environmental Preserves

 Ashland University also manages five environmental preserves that support undergraduate and faculty research and habitat conservation.
 The Preserve Manager Is Dr. Richard Stoffer.
 Students may become involved in studies of the biological and physical attributes and processes that characterize these preserves.
 Each preserve contains unique habitat and wildlife and thus offers a variety of study opportunities.
 The five preserves are located in the Unglaciated Allegheny Plateau (Dayspring Preserve) and the Glaciated Allegheny Plateau (Black Fork Wetlands, Canfield, Rupp, Stoffer).

 In 1998, with the help of an anonymous donor, Ashland University purchased 38 acres of wetland six miles south of campus on U.S. 42.
 In 2004, an additional 260 acres was purchased with a grant from the Clean Ohio Conservation fund and additional support from a matching grant.
-In 2017, seven acres were added with additional support from the Clean Ohio Conservation fund.
+In 2018, seven acres were added with support from generous members of the community.
 This preserve has a mix of several habitats, including buttonbush swamp, swamp forest, marsh, riparian corridor, and upland areas.
 Species observed at the preserve include beaver, trumpeter swans, bald eagles, soras, and sandhill cranes.
 Wetlands are habitats with high ecological value.
 Floodplain areas help slow, absorb, and filter water moving downstream during periods of high water and thus provide valuable ecosystem services.
 They have the highest biological productivity of terrestrial habitats outside of rainforest areas.
 The inclusion of 305 acres in the Black Fork Wetland Preserve lessens its susceptibility to outside activities that might affect it and also provides many species with the larger habitat areas needed for maintenance of their populations.

 In 2002, a one-acre preserve with deciduous forest and a running stream was donated by Mike and Judy Canfield.
 This preserve, a short drive from campus on U.S. 250 north, provides a cobble-bottom stream habitat not present in the other preserves close to Ashland.